roryprimrose/roryprimrose.github.io/_posts/2010-10-13-custom-workflow-activity-for-business-failure-evaluatione28093part-6.md

 This attached property allows the generic type of the activity to be changed to another type.

-**BusinessFailureScope<T>**
+**BusinessFailureScope&lt;T&gt;**

-The BusinessFailureScope<T> allows for multiple business failures to be stored against the scope so that they can be thrown together rather than one at a time.
+The BusinessFailureScope&lt;T&gt; allows for multiple business failures to be stored against the scope so that they can be thrown together rather than one at a time.

 {% highlight xml linenos %}
 <sap:ActivityDesigner x:Class="Neovolve.Toolkit.Workflow.Design.Presentation.BusinessFailureScopeDesigner"